migurski/Pure-Python-Geospatial-Export/README.md

 ## Functionality

-Converion functions are exposed through idiomatic `load/loads/dump/dumps` interfaces.
+Conversion functions are exposed through idiomatic `load/loads/dump/dumps` interfaces.

 GeoMet is intended to cover all common use cases for dealing with 2D, 3D, and